srikanthlogic/PKScreener/README.md

 The option `-i` will open the `pkscreener` in interactive mode within docker. `-t` will allocate a pseudo terminal for you so you can begin to use `pkscreener`

 # Installing the latest version from PyPi.
-* Go ahead and install using `pip install pkscreener`
+* Go ahead and install using `pip install pkscreener`.
+The releases page also has the latest wheels for multiple platforms.
 * This should install all of the major dependencies, except maybe, TA-Lib.
 * This app can still run without TA-Lib, but if you need to install TA-Lib for technical indicators (which otherwise is used from `pandas_ta` in the absence of TA-Lib), you can do this: Head to `.github/dependencies/` under this repo.
 Download the respective TA-Lib file/whl file and install either from the .whl file or from source.
 Check out any of the workflow files for steps to install TA-Lib.